Of course when you are house breaking a puppy, you need to be committed, patient, consistent and willing to spend some time to get the job done.

 Your number 1 priority when you first bring home your new Bichon Frise puppy is to begin housebreaking training.
 When you bring your puppy home, he will probably be 6-8 weeks old.
 This is the perfect time to potty train a puppy.

 You should have all your puppy supplies ready when she arrives.
-You can start to potty train a puppy on very first day.
+You can start to crate train your puppy on very first day.

 At first, you’ll just take your puppy outside for a few minutes.
 Do this after meals, before you put her in her crate and after playtime outside the crate.